15 Creative Office at Home Ideas for Focus, Comfort and Productivity

 A single potted plant, a view of the outdoors, or a vase with branches can shift the energy of the entire room.
 Nature reminds the body to breathe.

-Fiddle leaf fig, monstera, or even dried eucalyptus - whatever suits your vibe.
+Fiddle leaf fig, monstera, or even dried eucalyptus — whatever suits your space.

 6. Create a Mood with Colour